-The Company generally invoices fees for licenses and maintenance to its customers in annual or, in certain cases, quarterly installments payable in advance.
+As noted above, the Company generally invoices fees for licenses and maintenance in annual or quarterly installments payable in advance.
 Deferred revenues represent amounts, which are billed to or collected from customers for which one or more of the revenue recognition criteria have not been met.
 The deferred revenues balance does not represent the total contract value of annual or multi-year, non-cancellable arrangements.